sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 ### Adding PSRAM

 You can skip this step, if you bought a complete kit from sucofunk.com.
 If you sourced the parts by yourself, now would be a good time to attach the memory.
+Check out this [tutorial](https://www.pjrc.com/store/psram.html) from PJRC on how to solder the PSRAM.
+Beatmaker's sketchbook needs two 8 MB modules.
-If the pins are already mounted, it is going to be a bit more difficult.
+If the pins (next step) are already mounted, it is going to be a bit more difficult.

 ### Solder Pins